Papa John’s Franchise Costs: Estimated Initial Investment (Item 7, 2021 FDD)

 - Training materials will average $100 to $250 per trainee.

 - This item covers miscellaneous opening costs and expenses, such as installation of telephones, business licenses, and recruiting and opening team training costs.

 18. Additional Funds – 3 Months: $15,000 to $50,000

 - This item estimates your initial start-up expenses for a three-month period and assumes you pay the maximum estimated figure for monthly rent.
 These expenses include payroll costs for one restaurant manager and other restaurant employees, but do not include any draw or salary for you.
 This item does not include royalty or advertising payments, which will be based on your revenue.

-- Papa John’s relied on its 30 years of business experience and that of its predecessors and affiliates to compile these estimates, and on information that it has obtained from current franchisees.
+- The franchisor relied on over 30 years of business experience from its predecessors and affiliates to compile these estimates, and on information that it has obtained from its current franchisees.